About Medical Simulation – Resources, Jobs, Vendors & More…

 EMS and first responders can use Medical Simulation to train staff in anatomy, CPR, first aid, and more advanced medical procedures out in the field.
 Mobile Simulation labs train staff and record the simulation exercises for future review and learning opportunities.
 Trainers utilize manikins and other apparatus to create a realistic situation where learners can respond and interact.

-Nursing schools may utilize manikins, standardized patients, or simulated Pyxis or Omnicell medication administration machines to train student nurses in patient care and medication administration.
+Nursing schools may utilize task trainers, manikins, standardized patients, wearable simulators, or simulated medical equipment, such as Pyxis or Omnicell medication administration machines to train student nurses in patient care and medication administration.
 Medical schools may use manikins, standardized patients, and other simulated training to prepare students for the OSCE and Clinical Performance Examination (CPX).
 Physician’s assistants, Pharmacists, and other healthcare providers also benefit from training in Medical Simulations.
+Since COVID-19, all medical professional educational programs have incorporated some form of virtual reality (VR), mixed reality (XR), augmented reality (AR), or artificial intelligence (AI) products into training their learners.

 Jobs in Medical Simulation